alexanderbazhenoff/brainwave-cracktro-v1/README.md

 so easy.
 Both scenes spend a lot of people-hours (years?) counting their CPU tacts and optimize their routines.
 If you don't know where the demoscene and into making comes from, please find the info first.

-In the end of 90s I was inspired to made not also a crack intro, just would love to fix firm bugs, perfomance, add TR-DOS save/load, exam some history of game making and all these stuff.
+In the end of 90s I was inspired to made not also a crack intro, just would love to fix firm bugs, performance, add TR-DOS save/load, exam some history of game making and all these stuff.
 In those days cracking games on ZX-Spectrum mostly went to the past, but still here was some revers-research.
 And yes, Russian users had their specific disk systems, so you need to adapt them from time to time.
 If you look on ZX-Spectrum archive you'll find a various TR-DOS